-LeClaire Library does not charge overdue fines for children's materials (except Launchpads.)
+LeClaire Library does not charge overdue fines for Young Adult materials or children's materials (except Launchpads and videogames.)
 Materials not returned will be subject to fees equaling replacement cost.

 LeClaire Library charges fines for adult materials which are not returned to the library by the due date.
 This process is in place to protect the public’s access to, and investment in, library materials by providing a method for recovery of overdue items and for retrieving materials that are long overdue (six months or more).

 - Patron Overdue Notification Schedule

 1. First notice of overdue items will be issued 10 days after due date and sent to each patron upon verification, based on their chosen notification preference (phone, email, text message, etc).

 2. Second notice of overdue items will be issued 20 days after due date and sent to each patron upon verification

 3. Third notice in the form of a bill listing overdue items and their replacement price will be issued 30 days and mailed to each patron after verification.